renkai99/Pacman-2024/README.md

-# Pacman Game Implementation
+# Learning to play Pacman

-This repository contains the code for a simple implementation of the Pacman game using the Gymnasium library in Python.
-The project demonstrates how to set up a basic environment for running the game, as well as a template for further development, including the implementation of various reinforcement learning algorithms.
+This repository contains the code for a simple implementation of the Pacman game using the Gymnasium library.
+The template set up a basic environment for running the game and it will be used for the Ing Simultanée projects 2024 at Sycamore lab, EPFL.

 ## Prerequisites